Marco4413/Pulsar/docs/LANGUAGE.md

 ### prefix

-Given a `String` and an `Integer` on the stack, takes the **first** N characters of the `String` and pushes the result to the Stack.
+Given a `String` and an `Integer` on the stack, takes the **first** N bytes of the `String` and pushes the result to the Stack.
 Removes the new `String` from the old one.

 |        |   S-1    |    S0     |